fkohlgrueber/pattern-matching/clippy_rfc.md

 Following the motivation above, the first goal this RFC is to **simplify writing and reading lints**.

 The second part of the motivation is clippy's dependence on unstable compiler-internal data structures.
 Clippy lints are currently written against the compiler's AST / HIR which means that even small changes in these data structures might break a lot of lints.
-Therefore the second goal of this RFC is to **make lints independant of the compiler's AST / HIR data structures**.
+The second goal of this RFC is to **make lints independant of the compiler's AST / HIR data structures**.

+# Approach

 A lot of complexity in writing lints currently seems to come from having to manually implement the matching logic (see code samples above).
 It's an imparative style that describes *how* to match a syntax tree node instead of specifying *what* should be matched against declaratively.
 In other areas, it's common to use declarative patterns to describe desired information and let the implementation do the actual matching.
 A well-known example of this approach are [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 Instead of writing code that detects certain character sequences, one can describe a search pattern using a domain-specific language and search for matches using that pattern.
 The advantage of using a declarative domain-specific language is that its limited domain (e.g. matching character sequences in the case of regular expressions) allows to express entities in that domain in a very natural and expressive way.